Rexton Hearing Aids Review

 Stereo iLock

-When listening to speech in a noisy environment like a restaurant, it’s very helpful to “zoom in” on specific speakers.
-Stereo iLock creates a very narrow “beam” of microphone sensitivity, which reduces the adverse effects of background noise and reverberation, so you can focus on the speaker.
+When listening to speech in a noisy environment like a restaurant, it’s helpful to “zoom in” on specific speakers.
+Stereo iLock creates a very narrow “beam” of microphone sensitivity, which reduces the adverse effects of background noise and reverberation so you can focus on the speaker.

-Below, we’ll look at Rexton’s four technology families and my recommendations for each based on my personal experience with Rexton.
+Below, we’ll look at Rexton’s five technology families and my recommendations for each based on my personal experience with Rexton.

 BiCore

-BiCore is Rexton’s latest hearing aid family, available in several styles.
+BiCore is one of Rexton’s latest hearing aid families, available in several styles.

 BiCore is great for: